JustinSalsbery/network/README.md

 ## Scripts:
 - Randomly restart containers with the select image.
 - Extend `network` to output `.gv` files, also known as Graphviz.
+    - Alternatively, `.pcap` to `.gv`...
+Allows directionality and minimizes noise.
+    - How do I connect devices on an interface?
+Connecting all the devices may be overwhelming.
 ## Enhancements:
 - Proper DNS Implementation
 - Public and Private IP Addresses